bemusic/bemuse/docs/song-workshop.md

 1. How to prepare a BMS song for playing in Bemuse.
 2. How to test it in Bemuse locally.
+3. How to test it online in Bemuse.
-3. How to publish them as Music Servers.
+4. How to publish multiple songs as Music Servers.

 ## What you need